manga-g/manga-g/README.md

  ### About the Project
  - written for your Terminal
  - in the Go programming Language
- For use on Linux, MacOS, and Windows Systems
+ - For use (but not limited to) Linux, MacOS, and Windows Systems

  <!-- TABLE OF CONTENTS -->
 <details>